ewapajak17/JustTheDocs/Docs/Phishing.md

 A phishing message is strikingly similar to the message sent by the true sender.
 An e-mail may contain a company’s logo and your name in the greetings.
 Very often it is difficult to tell the difference between a fake message/website and a real one.

 ## How to recognize a phishing e-mail?
-- it may contain grammatical errors, misspellings or odd phrases,
+- It may contain grammatical errors, misspellings or odd phrases.
-- check the logo (it may be very tiny or indistinct as scammers might just copy it),
+- Check the logo (it may be very tiny or indistinct as scammers might just copy it).
-- hover over the link’s URL (if it doesn’t belong to the company which sent the message, that may be suspicious),
+- Hover over the link’s URL (if it doesn’t belong to the company which sent the message, that may be suspicious).